tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 resp.json()
 ```

-Let's create a convenience function
+Let's create a helper function that we can call via PostgREST.
+This function will take in a string, then call `vectorize.transform_embeddings()` and pass the result into `pgml.predict()` the same as we previously demonstrated.

 ```sql
 CREATE OR REPLACE FUNCTION predict_clickbait(input_string text)